HARTLAB COLLABORATORS

 JENNIFER F. CHAN, PHD

 Jen is also involved in education and science communication throughout the greater Toronto area.
-She is a course instructor at UofT, and co-founder of UofT SPRINT (Summer Psychology Research Initiative – a program dedicated to providing underrepresented high school students free and accessible hands-on experience in Psychology research).
+She is a course instructor at UofT, a co-founder of UofT SPRINT (Summer Psychology Research Initiative – a program dedicated to providing underrepresented high school students free and accessible hands-on experience in Psychology research).
 She has also collaborated with and is an invited speaker for groups including the Royal Canadian Institute for Science, the Story Collider, and the Canadian Multicultural Inventors Museum.

 Check out Jennifer’s publication in Psychoneuroendocrinology that received editor’s choice: Chan, J. F., Di Nota, P. M., Planche, K., Borthakur, D., Andersen, J. P. (2022).
 Associations between police lethal force errors, measures of diurnal and reactive cortisol, and mental health.
 Psychoneuroendocrinology, 142, 105789. doi:10.1016/j.psyneuen.2022.105789.